-Obtaining a PhD in healthcare administration provides several career options across multiple industries and sectors.
-It’s estimated that 2% of the population has a PhD of any kind, so the individual that earns the degree is in exclusive company and has significant career options and leverage, as they possess something that is rare.
+Obtaining a PhD in healthcare administration provides several career options.
+These job opportunities exist across many industries and sectors.
+It’s estimated that only 2% of the population has a PhD of any kind.
+Thus, the individual that earns this degree is in exclusive company.
+They have significant career options and leverage, as they possess something that is rare.

-A PhD in healthcare administration typically prepares graduates for two distinct career paths: a career as an academic or a healthcare executive.
+PhD in healthcare administration programs typically prepares graduates for two distinct career paths: a career as an academic or a healthcare executive.
 It is important to know what your career goals are so you can match them to the type of program.
-Some programs specialize in career preparation for one particular path, which is the most common, so it is critical to match the program to your needs.
+Some doctoral programs specialize in career preparation for one path.
+This is the most common type of program, so it is critical to match the program to your needs.

-Healthcare administration PhD programs that prepare graduates for appointments as professors or postdoctoral fellows emphasize knowledge creation and research.
-Students spend time learning how to engage in healthcare research as preparation for a career in academic research and teaching, typically at the university level.
+Some healthcare administration programs prepare graduates for appointments as professors or postdoctoral fellows.
+These types of programs emphasize knowledge creation and research.
+Students spend time learning how to engage in healthcare research and completing research projects.
+This is adequate preparation for a career in academic research and teaching, typically at the university level.

-Those interested in healthcare leadership and management positions focus on core business and leadership functions as they relate to the healthcare industry.
-Many healthcare courses focus on business functions such as finance, marketing, personnel management, and decision-making.
-Most often, the individuals that comprise these programs already have management experience and are seeking more in-depth knowledge that a PhD provides.
+Those interested in healthcare leadership and management positions often select a different kind of program.
+These degree options focus on core business and leadership functions as they relate to the healthcare industry.
+Many healthcare courses focus on business functions.
+Examples include finance, marketing, personnel management, and decision-making.
+Most often, enrolled students already have management experience and are seeking more in-depth knowledge that a PhD provides.

 How long does it take to earn a PhD in healthcare administration?

-On-campus PhD programs in healthcare administration generally allow students to attend full- or part-time.
-A full-time student can finish the entire degree in 3 to 4 years, including all coursework and dissertation development and defense.
+Generally speaking, on-campus doctoral programs in healthcare administration allow students to attend full- or part-time.
+A full-time student can finish the entire degree in 3 to 4 years.
+This projected program length includes all coursework and dissertation development and defense.
 Part-time students commonly have 7 to 10 years to complete.
-On-campus programs are more traditional programs where students attend full-time and are given a stipend and tuition waivers, which allows them to pursue coursework without working.
+On-campus programs are more traditional programs.
+Typically, students attend full-time and are given a stipend and tuition waivers.
+This allows them to pursue coursework without working.

-As with all online programs, online PhD programs in healthcare administration are designed with the working professional in mind.
+Online healthcare administration programs are designed with the working professional in mind.
 As such, these programs offer flexible enrollment and scheduling.
-Online delivery ranges from 100% online with no campus residencies, to various mixtures of hybrid delivery models ranging from mostly online to partially online.
-The most common method for online programs is a hybrid mixture where the majority of coursework is done online with a few short residencies mixed in at the beginning and end of the program.
-Timelines for online programs see more variegation, as some students are able to attend full-time while others cannot.
+Online delivery can look different depending on the program.
+For example, the program could be offered 100% online with no campus residencies.
+Alternatively, there are various mixtures of hybrid delivery models ranging from mostly online to partially online.
+The most common method for online programs is a hybrid mixture.
+In these types of programs, the majority of coursework is done online.
+A few short residencies may be mixed in at the beginning and end of the program.
+Program length for online programs see more variegation.
+This is because some students are able to attend full-time while others cannot.
 Online programs range from 3 to 5 years, with a maximum time frame of 7 to 10 years.

 What courses will I take while earning a PhD in healthcare administration?

-Students take a wide variety of courses within a healthcare administration PhD program.
-Most program divide their coursework into sub-categories such as foundational courses, electives (specialty tracks), and research.
-In addition, most programs require students to pass a qualifying exam after all coursework is completed.
+Students take a wide variety of courses within healthcare administration programs.
+Most program divide their coursework into sub-categories.
+These may include foundational courses, electives (specialty tracks), and research.
+Plus, most programs require students to complete research projects and/or pass a qualifying exam after all coursework is completed.
 This is typically the last step before beginning on the dissertation – the final step before earning the PhD.

-Foundational courses generally consist of classes covering topics like finance, management, healthcare policy, and economics.
+Foundational courses are fairly standard.
+They generally consist of classes covering topics like finance, management, healthcare policy, and economics.
 These courses prepare graduates for governing and leading healthcare organizations on a day-to-day basis.
-Courses in public policy, law, economics, and population health provide a systemic look at the societal forces that influence healthcare and provide a deeper understanding of challenges and opportunities within the industry.
+Courses in public policy, law, economics, and population health provide a systemic look at the societal forces that influence healthcare.
+They also provide a deeper understanding of challenges and opportunities within the industry.

-Research and theory courses provide students with the methods and knowledge they need to engage in research-based inquiry and as preparation for the dissertation.
-Students learn qualitative and quantitative methods of research, as well as theoretical tools used to investigate how healthcare organizations work.
+Research and theory courses play a different role.
+These classes provide students with the methods and knowledge they need to engage in research-based inquiry as preparation for the dissertation.
+Students learn qualitative and quantitative methods of research.
+They also gain theoretical tools used to investigate how healthcare organizations work.

-Qualifying exams are the gateway to PhD candidacy and are completed after completion of all coursework.
-Qualifying exams focus on the subject matter taught during the coursework and show the department that the student has mastered the content and is ready to be designated an official PhD candidate.
+Qualifying exams are the gateway to PhD candidacy.
+These tests are taken after completion of all coursework.
+Qualifying exams focus on the subject matter taught during the coursework.
+A passing score shows the department that the student has mastered the content and is ready to be designated an official PhD candidate.
 Students who successfully pass qualifying exams further develop their dissertation and may take more courses.

 What professional associations may I join while earning a PhD in healthcare administration?

-Professional associations provide opportunities to stay current in the field and to develop social networks with other students and professionals within the industry as well as attend conferences, network gatherings, and view career opportunities.
+Professional associations provide opportunities for students to stay current in the field.
+They also help members develop social networks with other students and professionals within the industry.
+They may also attend conferences, network gatherings, and view career opportunities.

 American Association of Healthcare Administrative Management: AAHAM is dedicated to providing resources and advocacy for healthcare administrators regarding the revenue cycle.
 It serves as a one-stop shop for continuing education and policy changes regarding healthcare reimbursement, data management, medical records, and patient relations.
-Additionally, the association provides lobbying opportunities and regulatory monitoring to help shape the landscape of the healthcare industry.
+Additionally, the association provides lobbying opportunities and regulatory monitoring.
+Their mission is to help shape the landscape of the healthcare industry.

-American College of Healthcare Executives: ACHE is home to over 48,000 healthcare executives that use the organization for certification and continuing education.
-The organization is dedicated to advancing research and improving the leadership capacity of its members through journals, policy updates, conferences, and the like.
+American College of Healthcare Executives: ACHE is home to over 48,000 healthcare executives who use the organization for certification and continuing education.
+The organization is dedicated to advancing research and improving the leadership capacity of its members.
+This is accomplished through journals, policy updates, conferences, and the like.

-Medical Group Management Association: MGMA’s mission is to advance the healthcare industry and associated careers for its members through educational resources, mentoring opportunities, industry specific data and knowledge, and career certifications.
-The association prides itself in being one of the pre-eminent resources for and leading authorities for executives, healthcare organizations, and job seekers.
+Medical Group Management Association: MGMA’s mission is to advance the healthcare industry and associated careers for its members.
+To accomplish this, the organization provides educational resources, mentoring opportunities, industry specific data and knowledge, and career certifications.
+The association prides itself in being one of the pre-eminent resources and authorities for executives, healthcare organizations, and job seekers.
 The organization has active chapters throughout the United States.

 What is the job outlook for an individual with a PhD in healthcare administration?

-Demand will be driven by multiple factors such as an aging population needing increased medical services, as well as current healthcare administrators, executives, and managers retiring.
-As medical technology continues to rapidly improve, the need for managers and administrators with expertise and experience in healthcare technology will increase in an effort to manage, organize, integrate, and interpret data.
-In addition, many of the healthcare services traditionally carried out at hospitals will continue to shift to smaller healthcare offices.
+Demand for these career paths will be driven by multiple factors.
+Some of these factors include an aging population needing increased medical services, as well as current healthcare administrators, executives, and managers retiring.
+As medical technology continues to rapidly improve, the need for managers and administrators with expertise and experience in healthcare technology will increase.
+These professionals will be hired to manage, organize, integrate, and interpret data.
+Plus, many of the healthcare services traditionally carried out at hospitals will continue to shift to smaller healthcare offices.
 As such, the need for managers and administrators will grow.

-As with most occupations, job prospects will be best in highly populated metropolitan areas such as New York, Boston, Los Angeles, and Chicago.
-These five metro areas rank 1-4 in employment density for healthcare managers, according to the Bureau of Labor Statistic’s most recent data.
+As with most occupations, job prospects will be best in highly populated metropolitan areas.
+Examples include New York, Boston, Los Angeles, and Chicago.
+These five metro areas rank 1-4 in employment density for healthcare managers.
+This is according to the most recent data from the Bureau of Labor Statistics.
 Job seekers, especially with a PhD in healthcare administration and management experience, should find favorable conditions within these and other large metropolitan markets.

 - Highest Paying PhD